databrickslabs/dbignite/README.md

 #### Detailed Mapping Level FHIR Bundle Information

-At the core of a FHIR bundle is the list of Bundle resources.
-To leverage this information, its flattened representation is in DBIgnite as a separate column in a DataFrame.
-The following examples depicts common interactions and use cases.
+The core of a  FHIR bundle is the list of entry resources.
+This information is flattened into individual columns grouped by resourceType in DBIgnite.
+The following examples depict common uses and interactions.

 ![logo](/img/FhirBundleSchemaClass.png?raw=true)